epangelias/paracelsus/README.md

 - Refactor and simplify, make bloated features more componential, easy to add/remove
 - auto-resizing textarea
 - Validation library for accepting form data
+- Allow data and other events to be sent through sse